-The following is a summary of the principal U.S. federal income tax considerations generally affecting the Funds and the purchase, ownership and disposition of shares of the Funds that are not described in the Prospectuses.
+The following is a summary of certain additional U.S. federal income, and state and local, tax considerations regarding the purchase, ownership and disposition of shares of the Funds that are not described in the Prospectuses.
 The discussions below and in the Prospectuses are only summaries and are not intended as substitutes for careful tax planning.
-They do not address special tax rules applicable to certain classes of investors, such as tax-exempt entities, insurance companies and financial institutions.
-Each prospective shareholder is urged to consult his or her own tax adviser with respect to the specific federal, state, local and foreign tax consequences of investing in each Fund.
-The summary is based on the laws in effect on December 29, 2024, which are subject to change.
-Future changes in tax laws may adversely impact a fund and its shareholders.
+This summary does not address special tax rules applicable to certain classes of investors, such as tax-exempt entities, insurance companies and financial institutions.
+Each prospective shareholder is urged to consult his or her own tax adviser with respect to the specific federal, state, local and foreign tax consequences of investing in a Fund.
+The summary is based on the laws in effect on February 28, 2025, which are subject to change.
+Future changes in tax laws may adversely impact a Fund and its shareholders.